ygr4789/chzzk-con/README.md

 The project is configured to work with Vercel's serverless environment.
 The `vercel.json` file includes:

 - Function timeout settings for the Puppeteer API route
-- Build environment variables to ensure Chrome is downloaded
+- Build environment variables to ensure Chrome is downloaded during build

+### Chrome Arguments

+The Puppeteer configuration uses optimized Chrome arguments for serverless environments:
+- `--no-sandbox` and `--disable-setuid-sandbox`: Disable sandbox for serverless
+- `--disable-dev-shm-usage`: Disable shared memory usage
+- `--single-process`: Run in single process mode
+- `--disable-gpu`: Disable GPU acceleration
+- Additional flags for stability in serverless environments

 ## Learn More